Zzulfaqar/Faqar.git.io/README.md

 # [Your Name]'s Portfolio

 ## Introduction
-As a recent graduate of [Your University], I am passionate about exploring the digital frontier and securing its landscapes.
-This website serves as a portal showcasing my technical expertise and potential within the dynamic world of cybersecurity.
+As a recent graduate of National Defence University Malaysia, I am passionate about involving into the cybersecurity field, exploring the defensive and the offensive security.

 ## Skillset
-### Programming Prowess
+### Programming Languange
-Fluent in [List your programming languages], I wield code as a weapon of defense, crafting secure applications and dissecting vulnerabilities with surgical precision.
+Java, Javascript, Shellscript, Linux utilities, Go language.

 ### Analytical Acumen
 My mind thrives on problem-solving, meticulously sifting through data and dissecting complex threats to unravel their intricate layers.

-### Network Savvy
+### Network
-From firewalls to protocols, I navigate the labyrinthine world of networks with confidence, ensuring their resilience against malicious incursions.

-### Cryptography Champion
-Mastering the art of encryption and decryption, I safeguard sensitive information and uphold the pillars of digital trust.
+Fundamentally understand 2 network TCP/IP and OSI Layer model -TCP/IP     :
+-OSI Layer  :

 ### Adaptability Arsenal
 In the ever-shifting landscape of cybersecurity, agility is paramount.
 I embrace new technologies with gusto, continuously expanding my skillset to stay ahead of the curve.

 ## Experience
-### [Name of Project/Course]
-This project saw me [Briefly describe your project/course and your role/achievement, highlighting how it honed your skills].

-### [Name of Internship/Experience]
-During my internship at [Company Name], I [Briefly describe your responsibilities and key takeaways, showcasing practical application of your skills].
+### DIASPORA SDN BHD (On job training -Security Analyst)
+Involve in Security Posture Assessment Excercise.
+Contribute create and review internal ISMS referring ISO 27001(2022) documentation Assissting senior ISMS create and review client ISO 27001 documentation (Support and Maintenance) Involve in Cybersecurity Awareness project for client, create poster, banner and brainstorming idea for cybersecurity awareness talk

+### MIMOS BHD (Trainee)
+During my internship at MIMOS BHD, I introduced with Blockchain Hyperledger Fabric framework.
+Initially assisting research officer doing performance testing, involve in implementing grafana in performance testing enhancing performance testing tools.
+Contribute assisting senior research officer doing production backup server script Draft a new hashing function of file content to add into the blockchain database

+### Final Year Project
+Browser Opening Monitoring System in Computer Lab.
+-   Monitor activity of opening browser in computer lab
+-   Able to terminate browser activity
+-   Identify which computer are using the browser
+-   Use during the quiz or exam in computer lab that require no Internet access

 ### Awards/Achievements
-[List any relevant awards or achievements that demonstrate your dedication to the field].
+-Defence Security and Sustainability Exhibition, Presenting Final Year Project won bronze medal -I2Create Competition Inovation -Universiti Malaysia Perlis (UNIMAP) won silver category -PPKomp Programming Competition won silver category

 ## Ongoing Endeavors (Optional)
-[You can add this section if you have ongoing projects or research.]
+Doing free online course at cisco skills for all exploring next.js framework and web development exploring open source tools, Wazuh and Velociraptor

 ## A Bridge Across the Digital Divide
 This website is a mere stepping stone on my path to becoming a formidable cyber defender.
 I invite you to delve deeper, explore my skills, and witness the burgeoning potential I bring to the table.
 Let's embark on a collaborative journey, forging a future where digital security stands strong against the ever-evolving tides of cyber threats.

 ## Contact
-Reach out via [Your Email Address] or connect with me on [Your LinkedIn Profile Link].
+Reach out via MZULFA1212@gmail.com or connect with me on https://www.linkedin.com/in/mzulfaqar/.